During this time of Covid-19 shut-down and re-opening, tempers are flaring.

 But then Otto came to look at the computer and saw that the power cord was disconnected and it had happened when he tripped over it the night before.

-The computer then did turn on and the data is salvageable which is a big relief.
+The computer then did turn on and the data was salvageable which was a big relief.

-And Susie's now taking action and buying a new computer.
+And I then took action and bought a new computer.

 Not only are situations like this tricky to deal with because you have your thoughts and emotions to deal with that may or may not have anything to do with reality...